cb109/sublime3dsmax/README.md

 How to install manually
 ------------------
 1. Download the repository
-2. In Sublime Text 2 or 3, go to *Preferences -> Browse Packages*
+2. In Sublime Text go to *Preferences -> Browse Packages*
 3. Create a folder named *Sublime3dsMax*
 4. Extract the contents to the folder
 5. Restart Sublime